Flame Temperature Calculator

 Where:

-The temperature rise is calculated as:
+The temperature rise can be estimated as:

 ΔT = (ΔH_reaction × fraction of CO) / Σ(Cp_i * m_i)

-Why Use Our Theoretical Flame Temperature Calculator?
+Why Use This Flame Temperature Estimator?

-Example 1: CO and N₂ with 150% Excess Air
+Example 1: 20% CO / 80% N₂ with 150% Excess Air

 1. The combustion reaction for CO is: